abhabongse/paxter/docs/beginner-tutorials/define-common-constants.rst

    >>> print(document.html())
    <p>YAA is Yet Another Acronym and it stands for Yet Another Acronym.</p>

-In the above example, we appended two hash characters against each end of the quoted main argument.
+In the above example, we prepended and appended two hash characters against each corresponding end of the quoted main argument.
 Using other numbers of hash characters might also work as long as that number is at least one.
-If hash characters were not used, it would have resulted in an error since the source code for python would have been ``yaa =`` which is incomplete.
+If hash characters were not used, it would have resulted in an error since the source code for python would have been ``yaa =`` which is an incomplete python statement in itself.

 .. code-block:: pycon